-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 1%.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?